caseyobrien/caseyobrien.github.io/_posts/2018-10-16-script-for-google-adgrants.md

 ## What do we test?

-The answers to all of the following questions will be "yes" for an account in compliance with the Ad Grants program.
-Note that an account for which all the following questions are "yes," will not necessarily be in compliance with the Ad Grants program.
+We test everything that can be easily automated.
+An account that passes all the following tests will not necessarily be in compliance with the Ad Grants program.
 There are other compliance criteria that this script does not evaluate, *and*

 >Google reserves the right to grant or deny an organization's application or participation at any time, for any reason, and to supplement or amend these eligibility guidelines at any time. -[Google Ad Grants Terms and Conditions](https://support.google.com/grants/answer/46103)